mdxpl/htmx-bundle-monorepo/docs/examples/infinite_scroll.md

             ->withViewParam('items', $this->generateItemsForPage($pageNumber))
             ->withViewParam('nextPageNumber', $pageNumber + 1);

         // 2.
-If request is HTMX, it will automatically return certain block from the template if ($request->isHtmx) {
+If request is htmx, it will automatically return certain block from the template if ($request->isHtmx) {
             sleep(1); // Simulate a slow response
             $responseBuilder->withBlock('items');